alpinezx/easy-aiostreams/README.md

 Addon/scraper blocked, streams failing to load, `403`/`429`/`502` errors in the logs?
 [Add-on Proxy Setup](./docs/basic/addon-proxy-setup.md)

-The ten most common issues across this repo.
+The most common issues you may come across.
 [Common Issues](./docs/troubleshooting.md#most-likely-issues)

 links to every guide (basic and advanced).
 [All Guides](./docs/troubleshooting.md#all-guides)